Best Practices for Developing Effective Work From Home Policies

 Approval Process

-Managers should be given 10 business days (or two weeks) to respond to a work-from-home request, prioritizing operational and business needs.
-The process may include a trial period.
-Employees or their managers should consult their HR department with questions, especially if they are new to the process.
+The WFH approval process might include a trial period.
+Employees or their managers should consult their HR department if they have questions, especially if they are new to the process.

 Performance and Communication Expectations